Aligning Text, Images, and 3D Structure Token-by-Token: Acknowledgments

 \section{Acknowledgments}

 We thank Damiano Marsili, Raphi Kang, Ilona Demler, and Ziqi Ma for their valuable feedback.
 Aadarsh is supported by the Kortschak Scholarship.
-Georgia is supported by the Powell Foundation, Meta, Google and Amazon.
+Georgia is supported by the Powell Foundation, Meta through the LLM evaluation research grant, Google, and Amazon.